mibur1/psy111/book/statistics/7_CFA_SEM/0_Introduction.md

 - x1, x2 and x3 are indicators for visual ability
 - x4, x5 and x6 are indicators for text processing related skills
 - x7, x8 and x9 are indicators for speed ability

+We will once more use the package `semopy`, introduced in the Path Modelling session.
+This time we will make use of the new *operator* `=~` which allows us to directly define a latent varible with its indicators.